Parenthetical vs Narrative Citations in APA: Side-by-Side Guide

 |---|---|---|---|

-| 1 author | (Smith, 2024) | Smith (2024) | Only one surname appears either way. |
+| 1 author | (Smith, 2024) | Smith (2024) | The same surname appears in both forms. |

-| 2 authors | (Smith & Patel, 2024) | Smith and Patel (2024) | Use & in parentheses and and in prose. |
+| 2 authors | (Smith & Patel, 2024) | Smith and Patel (2024) | Swap & for and when the names move into the sentence. |

 | 3+ authors | (Smith et al., 2024) | Smith et al. (2024) | APA 7th edition uses et al. from the first citation. |

-| Organization | (World Health Organization [WHO], 2024) | World Health Organization (WHO, 2024) | Abbreviate only when the acronym helps the reader. |
+| Organization | (World Health Organization [WHO], 2024) | World Health Organization (WHO, 2024) | Organizations follow the same placement logic. |

 Direct quotes in both formats